Dansk-Data-Science-Community/translate_dataset/README.md

 # translate_dataset
 A project for translating datasets to Danish

+# To do
+    make base "translator" class
+    make MS marco specific child class of "translator"

+# notes
 flow:
 - use map on dataset to apply function.
 - inside function, loop over columns. apply designated function to each column to extract string elements from row